p4ulor/Object-Detector-App/README.md

 ### Getting API Keys 🔑
 - Gemini API -> https://aistudio.google.com/app/apikey
 - Firebase ->

+### Installing ⬇️
+- a) From .apk file: Download in releases
+- b) With source code: Run with a terminal in the root directory `./gradlew app:installDebug`

 ## Notes 📝
 - The Machine Learning models used with MediaPipe need to be a compatible with it, the compatability depends on the feature used